 - Presbyterian Hospital– 200 Hawthorne Lane, Charlotte, NC 28204-2528 / (704) 384-4000

 If you were the victim of an accident that involved a government vehicle or someone working for a government agency, contact us as soon as possible after the crash.
 You need to get started on the claims process immediately in order to receive compensation for your injuries and property damage.

-How can Ted A. Greve & Associates, P.A. help?
+Call Ted A. Greve & Associates, P.A.
+Car Accident Lawyers for Help

-Ted A. Greve & Associates, P.A. represents car accident victims in Charlotte.
+If you are in need of an car wreck lawyer near you, Ted A. Greve & Associates, P.A. represents car accident victims in Charlotte.
 If you sustained injuries in a crash due to no fault of your own, we can help you secure compensation to cover medical bills, lost wages, pain and suffering, and other damages.
-Contact us at 844-409-0999 to speak with a Charlotte car accident lawyer today.
+Contact us at 704-326-7688 to find a lawyer near you.
+Ted Greve law firm to speak with a Charlotte car accident lawyer today.

 Auto accidents cause serious injuries, and often leave a lasting impact on the lives of victims.
 If you were the victim of a car accident in Charlotte, you may be eligible to recover compensation for existing medical bills and lost wages, as well as ongoing healthcare, lost future earnings, and pain and suffering.
 For help filing a claim or lawsuit for compensation, speak with a Charlotte car accident lawyer from Ted A. Greve & Associates, P.A. today

 How Much Does a Car Accident Attorney Cost